google/differential-privacy/examples/go/README.md

-Even though we want to calculate the count of visit durations, we can't use `dpagg.Count` for that because it can only be used for calculating count of distinct users, which is not what we want in this case (i.e., we want to include the fact that the same visitor may be in the restaurant several times a week).
+Even though we want to calculate the count of visit durations, we can't use `dpagg.Count` for that because it can only be used for calculating count of distinct visitors, which is not what we want in this case (i.e., we want to include the fact that the same visitor may be in the restaurant several times a week).
 Therefore we should use `dpagg.BoundedSumInt64`.